-The table below provides certain information regarding the diversity of our board of directors as of the date of this annual report.
+The table below provides certain information regarding the diversity of our Board as of the date of this annual report.
+Each term used in the above description and table below has the meaning given to it in the Nasdaq listing rule and related instructions.